jeffknerr/labMonitoring/README.md

 - I did *not* do a direct connection to the db
-- I *did* use the Zabbix API with a new zabbix account (called grafana) and password (go back to zabbix, add a new user, set their role to "Super admin")
+- I *did* use the Zabbix API with a new zabbix account (called grafana) and password (go back to zabbix, add a new user (called grafana), set their role to "Super admin")
 - my url: `http://localhost/zabbix/api_jsonrpc.php`
 - Also make sure you "clear your browser cache" (see the note at the bottom of the